 Atlantic Ocean Climate Scholars Programme

-In 2016, NF-POGO funds several students from developing countries to participate in the Atlantic Ocean Climate Scholars Programme in Galway, Ireland, from 12th to 19 September 2016.
+In 2017, NF-POGO funds nine students from developing countries to participate in the NF-POGO-NUIG Ocean & Climate Scholars Programme II in Galway, Ireland, from 18th to 22 September 2017.
 This course focuses on how climate and oceans interact, with particular examples from the Atlantic Ocean and higher latitudes.

 The course explores the natural mechanisms responsible for climate variations and their response to human impacts, based on the latest IPCC Assessment Report published in 2013.
 All components of the climate system are addressed, with a special focus on the Atlantic Ocean and its ecosystems.
 Tools for modelling and observations are presented, as well as activities with respect to the societal response to global warming.